RogueTensor/bitagent_subnet/README.md

 - Working our way up the [Berkeley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html#leaderboard) (BFCL)
 - No API / subscription requirements
 - Run light models (8B parameter) for huge impact
-- OFFLINE evaluation of tool calling language model fine tunes
+- FINETUNED MODEL evaluation of tool calling language model fine tunes
-- ONLINE evaluation of miners running tool calling language models allowing applications to scale on top of SN20
+- MINER HOSTED evaluation of miners running tool calling language models allowing applications to scale on top of SN20
 - Miner's receive [transparent feedback](#miner-feedback)
 - And a BONUS for getting this far - are you tired of waiting for registration slots?
 Check out [register.sh](./scripts/register.sh)